Rockypocky77/ChancifySATPrep/sat23.md

 The passage primarily explores the narrator's

-A) abrupt choice to completely discontinue all creative pursuits and permanently abandon artistic expression in any form.
+A) shift away from creative pursuits after losing interest in music and exploring alternative forms of expression.

 B) effort to keep an injury secret from family members and friends, actively concealing information about their physical condition.